-Currently based in Ghent, Belgium, Luciano Massa has been widely performing in Europe and South America, both as a soloist or taking part in different chamber music ensembles.
+Currently based in Belgium, Luciano Massa has been widely performing in Europe and South America, both as a soloist or taking part in different chamber music ensembles.
 Praised by the audiences for his poetical approach to sound and his eloquent and colorful interpretations, he made his European debut in Lausanne, Switzerland, in 2008.
-From then on, he has been offering concerts in several countries of Europe, frequently invited to perform in different guitar festivals and venues from Switzerland, Belgium, The Netherlands and Spain.
+From then on, he has been offering concerts in several countries of Europe, frequently invited to perform in different guitar festivals and venues in Switzerland, Belgium, The Netherlands and Spain.
 His performances have been also broadcast on Dutch and Argentine television and radio stations.

 Luciano Massa has also won prizes and scholarships in Argentina and Spain: